William Heynes

-William Munger Heynes CBE (31 December 1903-July 1989), born in Leamington Spa, was an English automotive engineer.
+William 'Bill' Munger Heynes CBE (31 December 1903 – July 1989), born in Leamington Spa, was an English automotive engineer.

 Heynes was educated at Warwick School from 1914 to 1921 before joining the Humber Car Company in Coventry in 1922 as a student where he worked in the drawing office before becoming head of the technical department in 1930.
 During this time he oversaw the introduction of significant models including the Humber Snipe and the Humber Pullman.

 In April 1935, after the Rootes Group takeover, he was chosen by William Lyons to join SS Cars Ltd. Initially he worked on the chassis and suspension but was also responsible for increasing the power output of the modified Standard Motor Company engines then being used.
 He worked on development of an overhead-valve conversion for the Standard 6-cylinder engine.
 One of the first cars to ever have it installed was the SS Jaguar 100.

 Following World War II, SS Cars was renamed Jaguar.
 Heynes, who was appointed to the main Board of Director as Technical Director and Chief Engineer (1946), had earlier persuaded the chairman William Lyons that the company should make its own range of engines.
 During late war time the XK engine was designed and later developed with a launch in 1948 at the London Motor Show with the new XK120 sports car.
 The XK engine remained in production in 2.4, 2.8, 3.4, 3.8 and 4.2 models and was a significant design as the mainstay of the company for 35 years.

 With Dunlop he was responsible for the Disc Brake joint development in 1952 and later Heynes following racing experience pioneered and introduced the system on all Jaguar cars.
 The Mk 1 2.4 saloon 1954/55 with monocoque body construction followed the forward design thinking of Heynes and his engineers, post war.

 This was later in 1961 followed by a world leading independent rear suspension designed by Heynes and developed with R J Knight.
 This unit remained the standard rear suspension thirty years in E-Type, Mark X, S-Type, 420, XJ6 and XJ12 Series 1, 2 and 3, and XJS.